gsalaman/recipes/ravioli.md

 * Add 1/2 TSP salt and 1/2 TSP sugar
 * simmer for another 5 min

+4/30/26 notes:
+Sauce good but not great.
+Maybe more tomato-y?
+Reduce it more?
+Not sure what it needs.

 While sauce is simmering, make cheese filling...basically same as lasagna:
 * That drained ricotta.
 * 5oz fontina
 * 1/4 cup parm reginnio
 * 2 eggs
 * 1/4 tsp nutmeg
 * prolly a smidge salt & pepper?
+Left it out...didn't need it.

+4/30/26 notes:
+Alli would have liked a little more herb in here.
+Maybe some Basil?

 Assembly:
 Want two sheets at either 6 or 7.
 Trim them up first!
 Keep rest of dough covered as you go.